George Reed (Canadian football)

-Reed played his entire 13-year professional football career for the CFL Saskatchewan Roughriders and his #34 jersey is one of eight that has been retired by the club.
+Reed played his entire 13-year professional football career for the CFL Saskatchewan Roughriders and his No. 34 jersey is one of eight that has been retired by the club.

-His daughter Georgette represented Canada in the 1992 Summer Olympics in the shot put competition.

-College career
+Early life and college

+Born on October 2, 1939, in Vicksburg, Mississippi, George Reed Jr. was the third of twelve children of Maggie and George Reed Sr. to grow up in Seattle, where his father began working in a steel factory during the Second World War.

-Reed played Pacific-8 Conference college football with the Washington State University Cougars from 1959 to 1962 where he was teamed with fellow Canadian Football Hall of Famer Hugh Campbell.
+After high school, Reed played Pacific-8 Conference college football with the Washington State University Cougars from 1959 to 1962 where he was teamed with fellow Canadian Football Hall of Famer Hugh Campbell.
+During his stint at Washington State, Reed broke his leg during practice prior to the 1960 Washington State Cougars season, but returned in 1961.

-CFL
+Professional football

-Following college, Reed signed with the Saskatchewan Roughriders where he started for 13 years from 1963 until 1975, 203 games in all.
+Following college, Reed signed with the Saskatchewan Roughriders where he started for 13 years from 1963 until 1975, playing 203 games.
 By the time he retired, Reed held career records in rushing yards (16,116), rushing touchdowns (134), and touchdowns (137).
-Reed's rushing yards total has since been surpassed by National Football League stars Emmitt Smith and Walter Payton, and, in 2004 by CFL star Mike Pringle.
-Pringle tied Reed's total of 137 career touchdowns, and George Reed still holds the CFL rushing for touchdowns record with 134.
+Reed's rushing yards total has since been surpassed by National Football League stars Walter Payton, then Emmitt Smith, and also by CFL star Mike Pringle.
+Reed is also tied with Pringle with a total of 137 career touchdowns. a record which was later broken by Milt Stegall, George Reed still holds the CFL rushing for touchdowns record at 134.

 George Reed was voted the CFL's Most Outstanding Player for 1965 and in 1976 he was the inaugural winner of the Tom Pate Memorial Trophy for playing ability and community service.
-He was the MVP of the 54th Grey Cup of 1966, as Saskatchewan defeated Ottawa, his sole Grey Cup win.
+He was the MVP of the 54th Grey Cup of 1966, as the Saskatchewan Roughriders defeated the Ottawa Rough Riders, his sole Grey Cup win.

-On October 9, 1973, in Regina, Saskatchewan, George Reed was honored with the unique proclamation of October 9 as George Reed Day.
+When he became the CFL's all-time leading rusher in 1973, he was honored with the unique proclamation of October 7 as George Reed Day in Regina, Saskatchewan.

+After his retirement from playing before the 1976 season, his No. 34 jersey was retired by the Roughriders on October 24, 1976.

 In 1972, while still an active player, Reed became the fourth president of the Canadian Football League Players' Association (CFLPA).
+He was the CFLPA's first American and first black president.
 He maintained the CFLPA presidency until 1981, six years after his retirement from the CFL.
 Reed returned as the sixth president of the CFLPA from 1986 to 1993.

 Career regular season rushing statistics

-Post-football career
+Later life

-A naturalized Canadian citizen who is currently the Director of Guest and Community Relations at SaskGaming, Reed was made a Member of the Order of Canada in 1978, Canada's highest civilian honour, and in 1979 was inducted into the Canadian Football Hall of Fame.
+Reed remained in Saskatchewan after he retired from playing football and for decades was active in the local community with various charities and organizations.
+A naturalized Canadian citizen who was the Director of Guest and Community Relations at SaskGaming, Reed was made a Member of the Order of Canada in 1978, Canada's highest civilian honour, and in 1979 was inducted into the Canadian Football Hall of Fame.